satyakees/FaultNet/README.md

 #### Knowledge Distillation (KD)

 * Knowledge distillation is supported via trainKD.py.
-Noticecabe uplift should be observed with KD (see iou list).
+Noticeable uplift is observed with KD (see iou list) at the cost of an additional training run (Note the distilled network does not need the full epoch-run as the teacher).
 Both teacher and student are identical for the KD here.
-Also no temperature used.
+Also no temperature is used.
 Typically temperature should be used, but you need to play around with the value (10-20).
 We use the simplest implementation for KD.
-Better guidance can be provided like by using mean-teacher, pi-model, curriculum-training etc. Still the simplest implementation improves Mean-IOU of UNet-Res1 from 0.7003 to 0.7434.
+Better guidance can be provided by using mean-teacher, pi-model, curriculum-training etc. Still the simplest implementation improves Mean-IOU of UNet-Res1 from 0.7003 to 0.7434.
 The KL-Div term is turned off during training as it needs more testing.
+Note the KD-pass can be iterated over iseveral times by constantly changing the teacher.
+Pseudo-labeling is used as well.
+The main idea of KD is [here](https://arxiv.org/abs/1503.02531), though they are numerous ways of going about it (data dependent).

+* Note 1: In the KD-pass the teacher is in eval-mode, some recent work suggests having teacher in train mode as well to use INorm and Dropout params similar to training.
+This has not been tested here.
+The mse-loss can also be computed differently.

+* Note 2 : TYpically the simple KD here will not handle test data with severe distribution shifts (eg. train on RTM images and predict on KDM images).

+* Note 3: Ensembling several KD checkpoints and the original teacher will improve accuracy further.

+* TODO: Teacher-student consistency.

 #### Current model IOUs